Chapter

 I had my heir to

-find, my power to regain, and two worlds to save and Bodil was going to
+find, my power to regain, and two worlds to save, and Bodil was going

 Bodil was